laravel/vapor-docs/1.0/resources/storage.md

 });
 ````

-All uploaded files will be placed in a `tmp` directory within the bucket. **This directory is automatically configured to purge any files older than 24 hours.** This feature serves to conveniently clean up file uploads actions that are initiated and store files but are not completed, such as a user that begins updating their profile photo but does not save the change.
+All uploaded files will be placed in a `tmp` directory within the bucket. **This directory is automatically configured to purge any files older than 24 hours.** This feature serves to conveniently clean up file uploads that are initiated but not completed, such as a user that begins updating their profile photo but does not save the change.

 ### Acknowledge File Uploads & Permanent Storage